phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/tech/guide-make-website-build-up-personal-brand/guide-make-website-build-up-personal-brand.md

   <figcaption>Image by <a href="https://www.freepik.com/">Freepik</a></figcaption>
 </figure>

-- How and why this website came to be
+- Quick steps to get your website up - quick and cheap, yet professional and legally sound
-- How you can easily get started as well
+- Details on all technical options and legal considerations
-- What's there to consider and watch out for and how to choose a tech stack
+- Tips for continuous efficient content creation by leveraging your existing knowledge

 <!--more-->

 ## Recommended first steps

-1. [Choose a Markdown/document-focused static site generator](#static-site-generators-ssg) (SSG) or rather [theme](#themes--plugins) you like best -> easy setup/maintenance, focus on content
+1. [Choose a Markdown/document-focused static site generator](#static-site-generators-ssg) ("SSG") or rather [theme](#themes--plugins) you like best -> easy setup/maintenance, focus on content
-1. [Buy a domain](#custom-domain--email--ssl) with email account, enable SSL -> professional appearance
+1. [Buy a domain](#custom-domain--email--ssl) incl. email account, enable SSL -> professional appearance
 1. Register domains in [Google Search Console](https://search.google.com/search-console) (not with your private Google account)
-2. [Generate privacy policy, imprint, license](#minimum-for-own-website) and set up cookie consent
+1. [Generate privacy policy, imprint, license](#minimum-for-own-website) and set up cookie consent
-3. Invest in a nice "[About](#about-page)" page and possibilities to reach you (e.g. contact form, social links) -> an important part of *personal* brands is your face, a sympathetic introduction and approachability
+1. Invest in a nice "[About](#about-page)" page and possibilities to reach you (e.g. contact form, social links) -> an important part of *personal* brands is your face, a sympathetic introduction and approachability
-4. Create [GitHub repo, install SSG](#githubgitlab-pages-static-sites-only), config, deploy via GitHub Pages/Netlify -> free and solid hosting, easy Giscus commenting integration
+1. Create [GitHub repo, install SSG](#githubgitlab-pages-static-sites-only), config, deploy via GitHub Pages/Netlify -> free and solid hosting, easy Giscus commenting integration
-5. Write your first article and establish your article style
+1. Write your first article and establish your article style
-6. Also post your first article on Medium + LinkedIn (using the canonical link of your post) for increased exposure
+1. Also post your first article on Medium + LinkedIn (using the canonical link of your post) for increased exposure

 ## Why build a personal brand via your site

-- **Showcase Expertise**:
+- **Showcase expertise**:
     - Articles on your site allow you to demonstrate your expertise and knowledge in a specific field or industry.
 By consistently publishing high-quality, informative content, you can **establish yourself as an authority in your niche**.
 Regularly sharing valuable insights, experiences, and opinions can help **build trust and credibility** with your audience.
     - Your site can serve as a **dynamic portfolio of your work, achievements, and thought leadership**.
 This is particularly valuable if you're in a creative or knowledge-heavy profession.
 - **Networking**:
     - You can connect with like-minded individuals, experts, and influencers in your field **through comments and offering opportunities to contact you** via email or links to your social media profiles.
-- **Narrative Control & Value Association**:
+- **Narrative control & value association**:
     - Publishing content under your domain, maybe even prominently using your name is a really good method to ensure potential clients/employers etc. **associate your work and the value you create directly and primarily with you or your brand** (vs. e.g. your employer or a platform you create value on).
     - Here you also have **full control** over your narrative and can present whatever you want however you want as well as fully **own your content**
 - **Monetization**:
     - Though building a solid brand is certainly the more challenging part, having build your brand with your site playing a main role probably makes **monetization via affiliate marketing, sponsored posts, selling digital products, or offering online courses** a lot easier and ensures the brand is further strengthened when those are added to your site.
-- **Personal Development**:
+- **Personal development**:
     - **Writing requires you to research, write, and continuously learn**.
 It can be a platform for personal growth and skill development.
 Through comments and social sharing, you can engage with your audience and **receive feedback on your ideas and content**, which can help you refine your personal brand.

 ## Tech considerations